 It’s really exciting for me to witness my clients succeed at reaching their goals and is definitely one of many things that makes my job worthwhile.

-The main point I’m trying to get at is that setting the right weightlifting goals is vital and a great tool to not just help you reach your desired results, but also give you motivation and feedback as you progress.
+The main point is that setting the right weightlifting goals is crucial for not just helping you reach your desired results, but also giving you motivation and feedback as you progress.
 Right now, those goals may change over time.
-Either you place your value on the ones that matter or you base your goals on vanity, right?
+Either place your value on the ones that matter or you base your goals on vanity, right?

 The ones that matter tend to be based on strength, practicality, injury prevention, and performance.
 Vanity goals tend to lean towards all appearance, getting that V-shaped back, building sculpted arms, or building that big booty.
 But is there anything wrong with vanity goals?

 Absolutely not!
-But one thing they both have in common though is that they both take time, require a plan, hard work, and your commitment and mental discipline.
+But one thing they both have in common though is that they both take time, require a plan, hard work, mental discipline, and your commitment.
 At the end of it all, they both blend in with one another.